dotX-Automation/params_manager_cpp/README.md

 ## Limitations

 - Dynamic parameters, *i.e.*, parameters with dynamic typing, are not supported by design.
-- The `PManager` class also supports the `BYTE_ARRAY` parameter type, but dynamic code generation for it is not supported.
+- The `Manager` class also supports the `BYTE_ARRAY` parameter type, but dynamic code generation for it is not supported.

 ## Usage